StockSharp/doc/en/topics/api/connectors/stock_market/openecry/graphical_configuration_openecry.md

 - **Work schedule** \- Required mode of connection to the terminal.
 - **Reconnection** \- Use «native» reconnection mechanism.
 - **Logging level** \- Use OpenECry API logging.
-- **Heart beat** \- Server check interval for track the connection alive.
+- **Heart beat** \- Server check interval for tracking the connection alive.
 By default equal to 1 minute.
 - **Reconnection settings** \- Mechanism for tracking connections with the trading system settings. ([Reconnection settings](../../reconnection_settings.md))

 ## Recommended content